Maggie Baird

-Baird continued to act in television and film after moving to Los Angeles in 1991, and became a member and teacher at The Groundlings, a troupe and Improvisational theatre school.
+Baird continued to act in television and film after moving to Los Angeles in 1991, and became a member and teacher at the Groundlings, a troupe and improvisational theatre school.
 She acted in 2000s television series such as Bones, The X-Files and Six Feet Under, and provided the voices of Samara in the video game series Mass Effect, and various characters in the Saints Row game series.
 In 2009, Baird released her debut studio album, We Sail.

 Baird married Patrick O'Connell in 1995, with whom she has two children: musicians Finneas O'Connell and Billie Eilish.
 She wrote and co-starred with her son Finneas in the 2013 film Life Inside Out, which garnered Baird critical acclaim for her performance.
 In 2016, she edited the music video for "Six Feet Under" for her daughter Billie.

 Early life

-Baird was born and raised in Fruita, Colorado, where she learned the piano and guitar as a teenager.
+Maggie May Baird was born on March 29, 1959 to Edith "Edie" (Shaw) and William "Bill" Norton Baird.
+Baird was born and raised in Fruita, Colorado.
+Baird learned the piano and guitar as a teenager.
+Her older brother is politician Brian Baird.
 She graduated from Fruita Monument High School in 1977.
-She studied theater and dance at University of Utah before later moving to New York City, where she performed in the 1985 revival of The Iceman Cometh on Broadway, and several Off-Broadway shows.
-In 1991, Baird moved to Los Angeles, California, where she acted in television and film productions such as L.A.
-Law, Murphy Brown, Walker, Texas Ranger and Picket Fences.
+While Baird was in her 20s, her mother died following a heart attack.
+Her father also died in 2001 after battling idiopathic pulmonary fibrosis.
+Baird studied theater and dance at the University of Utah before later moving to New York City.